 Black Lawrence Press now offers scholarships for our consultation program.
 Although we work hard to keep the costs of our consults as low as possible, we understand that many writers are not able to afford these services.

 We plan to award a total of $1,000 in scholarships per month.
-The deadline to submit your manuscript is September 30.
-We will award the scholarships in the first week of October.
+The deadline to submit your manuscript is October 22.
+We will award the scholarships in the first week of November.
 If your manuscript is not selected for the scholarship, please feel free to apply again in the future.

 Scholarship recipients will be chosen by senior Black Lawrence Press editors and will be selected based on the merit of the submitted work.
 While we do not request that submitters disclose any personal financial information, we want to be clear that these scholarships are intended for writers who would not otherwise be able to afford the cost of our consultation service.